-The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate more than $15 million in the past nineteen years to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals.
-In the year 2012 the donations reached a total of $1,243,00 in grants destined to 40 different entertainment-related non-profits, institutions and charities.
+The Hollywood Foreign Press Association’s annual Golden Globe Awards have enabled the non-profit organization to donate more than $20 million in the past 25 years to entertainment-related charities, as well as funding scholarships and other programs for future film and television professionals. in the year 2015 the donations reached $2.1 million in grants destined to 55 different entertainment-related non-profits, institutions and charities.

 Known worldwide for its glittering Golden Globe Awards ceremony held every January and its multi-million dollar donations to charity, the Hollywood Foreign Press Association had humble origins that stemmed solely from a group of journalists’ desire to efficiently and accurately cover all aspects of the world of entertainment.